physimals/asl-docs/gui_tutorial.rst

 follows as closely as possible the recommendations of the ASL Consensus Paper (commonly called the 'White Paper') on a good general purpose
-ASL acquisition, although we have chosen to use a 2D mutli-slice readout rather than a full-volume 3D readout.
+ASL acquisition, although we have chosen to use a 2D multi-slice readout rather than a full-volume 3D readout.

 The files you will need to begin with are: